The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 • Get a chest X-ray.
 This is done to look for changes in your lungs, like tumors or fluid buildup.

 • Schedule other imaging tests.
 These are done to get a better picture of your lungs.
-A CT scan to get detailed pictures of the inside of your body is most often used.
+A CT scan gives detailed X-ray pictures of the inside of your body and is most often used.

 Any of these tests might suggest that you have lung cancer.
-But if imaging tests show a change, such as a mass or fluid, you'll need to have a biopsy.
-This is when a healthcare provider takes out a tiny piece of the change or some of the fluid (called a sample) for testing.
+If imaging tests show something that doesn't look normal, such as a mass or fluid, you'll need to have a biopsy.
+This is when a healthcare provider takes out a tiny sample of the mass or some of the fluid for testing at a lab.
 A biopsy is almost always needed to diagnose lung cancer.

 What kind of biopsy might I need?